clulab/processors/modelsmain/src/main/resources/org/clulab/processors/clu/README-POS.md

 Portuguese-language model BiMEMM trained on the concatenation of the Bosque (Floresta Sintá(c)tica) treebank and the Google Universal Dependency Treebank, available at [universaldependencies.org](https://universaldependencies.org).
-The test partition also includes the Parallel Universal Dependencies (PUD) treebank.
+The test partitions also include the Parallel Universal Dependencies (PUD) treebank.
 NB: the POS tags are universal tags (e.g., `NOUN` rather than `NN`).
+Accuracy on the Bosque test partition is: `Accuracy = 96.45`.
+Accuracy on the GSD test partition is: `Accuracy = 94.85`.
-Accuracy on the combined test partition is: `Accuracy = 93.37`.
+Accuracy on the PUD test partition is: `Accuracy = 88.59`.

 ### `es-pos-bimemm-ud.dat`

 Spanish-language model BiMEMM trained on the concatenation of the AnCora corpus and the Google Universal Dependency Treebank, available at [universaldependencies.org](https://universaldependencies.org).
-The test partition also includes the Parallel Universal Dependencies (PUD) treebank.
+The test partitions also include the Parallel Universal Dependencies (PUD) treebank.
 NB: the POS tags are universal tags (e.g., `NOUN` rather than `NN`).
+Accuracy on the Bosque test partition is: `Accuracy = 96.41`.
+Accuracy on the GSD test partition is: `Accuracy = 92.78`.
-Accuracy on the combined test partition is: `Accuracy = `.
+Accuracy on the PUD test partition is: `Accuracy = 88.85`.